metafy-social/python-scripts/README.md

 * Well it's quite simple just thought of any Idea that can be automated
 * Equip your weapon, I mean Python and required libraries 😂 (**[Refer here](https://pyarmy.com/tag/python/)** for some basic guides to enhance Python language)
-* That's all you need 😋
+* Yess That's all you need 😋

 ## Hacktoberfest 2022 Update